casual vs chance vs faker vs randexp

 Pick randexp when you need to generate strings that conform to a specific format defined by a regular expression — such as license keys, tracking IDs, or custom validation patterns.
 It doesn’t replace semantic data generators but complements them when pattern-based randomness is required.

-README for randexp
+README for casual

 Usage